 This is a student credit card that only requires ‘average’ credit to get approved.

 You usually start with around a $300 to $1,000 credit limit.
 You can request an increase after five months of paying on time.

 More increases can come over time, so you won’t be stuck with a low-limit card if you effectively build your credit from here.

 This card has endless positive reviews and not really any complaints.

 You can qualify for this card with a FICO score in the 650 to 700 range.
-It is easy to get approved for and you get a lot of credit-building tools with the card.
+It is easy to get approved for, and you get many credit-building tools with the card.

 Many students that own this card have successfully built or repaired their credit rating while using it!

-This is the best fair score card for FREQUENT SHOPPERS …
+This is the best credit card for fair credit for FREQUENT SHOPPERS …